 That depends entirely on your team size, budget, and what you need from the platform.

-6sense makes sense if you are a mid-market or enterprise organization with 50+ sellers, a dedicated ABM strategy, an existing RevOps team to manage the platform, and budget for a $55,000-$130,000+ annual commitment.
+6sense makes sense if you are a mid-market or enterprise organization with 50+ sellers, a dedicated ABM strategy, an existing RevOps team to manage the platform, and budget for a commitment somewhere in the range Vendr observes, where the median is $62,440 and the top end is $175,022.
 For these teams, 6sense's predictive scoring and intent data can drive measurable pipeline impact.

 6sense is likely overkill if you are a team under 50 sellers, need account intelligence more than ABM orchestration, do not have a dedicated platform administrator, or cannot justify the 4-8 week implementation before seeing value.